 9 World’s Longest Waterslide

-Located at Action Park in Vernon, New Jersey, the world’s longest waterslide measures 602 meters (1,975 ft) long, which equates to over one-third of a mile!
-The unnamed waterslide is composed of 20 sections, each 30 meters (100 ft) long.
-The primary material of the slide is polyvinyl chloride, which is also used to make the bounce houses that children enjoy.
-You guessed it: That means that this slide is inflatable.
-It takes over two hours to fill with air, utilizes approximately 3,800 liters (1,000 gal) of water per hour, and offers rides that can last up to 90 seconds.[3]
+Action Park in Vernon, New Jersey, boasts the world’s longest waterslide, stretching 602 meters (1,975 ft)—over one‑third of a mile.
+The unnamed slide comprises 20 sections, each 30 meters (100 ft) long, constructed from polyvinyl chloride—the same material used for children’s bounce houses—making the slide inflatable.
+Filling the slide takes more than two hours, it pumps roughly 3,800 liters (1,000 gal) of water per hour, and rides can last up to 90 seconds.

 8 World’s Longest Water Coaster